What do you do if you have two Philippine Birth Certificates?

 It is important to choose reliable and experienced counsel to accomplish all of this, to ensure a smooth process and a successful case.

-For questions, to consult a lawyer to correct or cancel a Philippine birth certificate, or on other matters, contact us at admin@lawyerphilippines.org
+To consult our lawyer to correct or cancel a Philippine birth certificate or on other matters, contact us at admin@lawyerphilippines.org

 Submit a Comment